6,000 Rain Barrels for the Rouge

 Rain barrel water is excellent for use on trees and ornamental gardens, in part because rainwater tends to be higher in nitrogen.
 However, there are some concerns regarding use of collected rainwater on edible garden plants.
 Recent studies indicate that:

 - Water collected from wood shake roofs is not suitable for food plants.
-However, water from standard asphalt shingles is generally safe to use.
+However, water from standard asphalt shingles is generally safe to use, provided you take precautions.

 - The first few gallons of rain run-off (a.k.a. the “first-flush”) generally contain the most contaminants (dust and bird poop).
 For long-term use on food products, considering installing a first-flush system to divert this first flush of water to the ground.

 For more information on using rainwater on edible plants, visit https://www.sightline.org/2015/01/07/a-green-light-for-using-rain-barrel-water-on-garden-edibles/